nonapod/blacksalt/README.md

     ```

-  A More indepth wiki to come as more stuff is added...
+  A More indepth wiki to come as more stuff is added, for now check firewall.py for an example script...